The Complete Guide to the IRS FIRE to IRIS Transition (2026)

 The End of FIRE

-If you file 1099s for your business or your clients, this isn't a distant concern.
+If you file information returns for your business or your clients, this isn't a distant concern.
 Tax Year 2025 is the last year you can file through FIRE.
 Tax Year 2026 returns, due in early 2027, must go through IRIS.
 That means your processes, your software, and your team need to be ready well before then.

 This guide covers everything you need to know: what's changing, what the timeline looks like, and exactly how to prepare.